MyraMyraOTW/Erkan_Steelheart/README.md

 **Purple Dragon Crest** The purple dragon crest is a mark of prestige for a soldier of Uungerthold which essentially guarantees a seat on a war council when the nation goes to war.

 **Adoption Certificate** with seals from both the gnomish and dwarvish crown offices.
 It includes Erkan's legal name, his parents names and signatures as well as the locations of the crown offices.

-**Basic summary of notes for cheaper airship production** With the wishes from one of the spymasters that the airship dock be overseen by Uungerthold with the promise of payment to the owners.
-This negotiation is not to be completed just to confirm they are open to the idea.

 ---